MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 1. Select **Review + create**, and then select **Create**.
 Select **OK** when **You have successfully created the custom role "Custom Support Request".
 It may take the system a few minutes to display your role everywhere** popped up.

-    >**Note:** At this point, you have created a custom role and assigned it to the management group. you might find the custom role already created, if not please follow the above step to create one with provided details.
+    >**Note:** At this point, you have created a custom role and assigned it to the management group.
+You might find the custom role already created, if not please follow the above step to create one with provided details.

 ### Task 4: Assign RBAC roles